 Topical therapy for osteoarthritis: clinical and pharmacologic perspectives

-Five articles on PainSci cite Altman 2009: 1.
+Five pages on PainSci cite Altman 2009: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 The Complete Guide to Neck Pain & Cricks 3.
 Voltaren Gel: Does It Work?
 4. “Windows of Opportunity” in Rehab 5.
 The Science of Pain-Killers

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.